jdmota/quasejs/packages/cli/README.md

   // If you pass an array, we try to find the first file
   configFiles: "sample.config.js",
   configKey: "sample",
   // Function or just the object.
-For more info, see @quase/config schema( t ) {
+  // For more info, see @quase/config
+  schema( { t } ) {
     return {
       someFlagName: {
         type: "boolean",
-        // If description == null, the flag will not appear in the help text
+        // If description == null, the flag will not appear in the help text.
         // But with "", it will.
         description: "",
         alias: "s",